vsilaev/tascalate-concurrent/README.md

 `public static <T> Promise<T> any(final CompletionStage<? extends T>... promises)`

-Returns a promise that is completed normally when any CompletionStage passed as parameters is completed normally (race is possible); if all promises completed exceptionally, then resulting promise is completed exceptionally as well
+Returns a promise that is completed normally when any `CompletionStage` passed as parameters is completed normally (race is possible); if all promises completed exceptionally, then resulting promise is completed exceptionally as well

 `public static <T> Promise<T> anyStrict(CompletionStage<? extends T>... promises)`

-Returns a promise that is completed normally when any CompletionStage passed as parameters is completed normally (race is possible); if any promise completed exceptionally before first result is available, then resulting promise is completed exceptionally as well (unlike non-Strict variant, where exceptions are ignored if result is available at all)
+Returns a promise that is completed normally when any `CompletionStage` passed as parameters is completed normally (race is possible); if any promise completed exceptionally before first result is available, then resulting promise is completed exceptionally as well (unlike non-Strict variant, where exceptions are ignored if result is available at all)

-`public static <T> Promise<List<T>> atLeast(int minResultsCount, CompletionStage<? extends T>... promises)` Generalization of the any method.
-Returns a promise that is completed normally when at least minResultCount of CompletionStage-s passed as parameters are completed normally (race is possible); if less than minResultCount of promises completed normally, then resulting promise is completed exceptionally
+`public static <T> Promise<List<T>> atLeast(int minResultsCount, CompletionStage<? extends T>... promises)` Generalization of the `any` method.
+Returns a promise that is completed normally when at least `minResultCount` of `CompletionStage`-s passed as parameters are completed normally (race is possible); if less than `minResultCount` of promises completed normally, then resulting promise is completed exceptionally

-`public static <T> Promise<List<T>> atLeastStrict(int minResultsCount, CompletionStage<? extends T>... promises)` Generalization of the anyStrict method.
-Returns a promise that is completed normally when at least minResultCount of CompletionStage-s passed as parameters are completed normally (race is possible); if any promise completed exceptionally before minResultCount of results are available, then resulting promise is completed exceptionally as well (unlike non-Strict variant, where exceptions are ignored if minResultsCount of results are available at all)
+`public static <T> Promise<List<T>> atLeastStrict(int minResultsCount, CompletionStage<? extends T>... promises)` Generalization of the `anyStrict` method.
+Returns a promise that is completed normally when at least `minResultCount` of `CompletionStage`-s passed as parameters are completed normally (race is possible); if any promise completed exceptionally before `minResultCount` of results are available, then resulting promise is completed exceptionally as well (unlike non-Strict variant, where exceptions are ignored if `minResultsCount` of results are available at all)

 Additionally, it's possible to convert to `Promise` API ready value: